OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_create/Learning_path_course_-_Course_editor.md

   *  **Mandatory:** The completion of the course element is binding and will be considered in the percentage evaluation.
   *  **Optional:** Completion will not be taken into account when displaying percentages.
+  * **Ausgenommen**: Die Erledigung ist nicht Teil des Lernpfades und nur durch Ausnahmen steuerbar.
+Der Kursbaustein ist für die Teilnehmenden nicht sichtbar.
-  *  **Release date:** Date as of which the element can be edited by the user.
+  *  **Release date:** (Date as of which the element can be edited by the user.)
+Regelt den Zugang zum jeweiligen Kursbausein.
+Der Baustein ist vor dem Freigabedatum zwar sichtbar aber nicht zugänglich.
+Auch ein relatives Freigabedatum ist möglich.
   *  **Due date:** If a course element is mandatory you can also enter a date by which the element must be completed.
   *  **Learning time (minutes):** Here you can enter how long the creator estimates the processing time for a given element.
-It does not depend on how much time the user really needs for that element. ~~This setting is particularly relevant if the progress of learning is determined by the processing time in the course settings.
-In this case all times are summed up and the total sum is taken as the basis for 100%.~~
+It does not depend on how much time the user really needs for that element.

 These settings are available for almost all course elements.
 An exception is the course element "Structure" that is meant for bundling course elements.
 In